 - Click on the image with the Zoom Tool to zoom in on a specific area.
 Press and hold Alt (Win) / Option (Mac) and click with the Zoom Tool to zoom out.

 And there we have it!
-Now that we know more about Photoshop's Toolbar and its many tools, in the next tutorial in this series, we'll learn how to reset Photoshop's Toolbar back to its original, default layout.
-Visit our Photoshop Basics section to learn more about the basics of Photoshop!
+Now that we know more about Photoshop's toolbar and its many tools, the next lesson shows you how to reset Photoshop's toolbar back to its original, default layout!
+You can jump to any of the other lessons in this Learning the Photoshop Interface chapter.
+Or visit our Photoshop Basics section for more topics!